 A business credit card is a great way to keep your business expenses separate from your personal ones.
 It can also help you build a strong credit profile for your business.
 So how do you apply for one?
-It’s easier than you might think.
-Here are the steps to take.
+Here are the steps.

 Getting a business credit card is one of the most powerful steps you can take toward keeping your business organized.

 It’s a great way to keep your business expenses separate from your personal ones.
 But beyond that, using a business credit card can help you build a strong credit profile for your business.
 Credit bureaus track business credit cards and loans when tabulating a credit score for a business.

 If you develop a track record of paying your business credit card bills on time and don’t max out your card, it will help you continue to build business credit.
 So how do you apply for a business credit card?
 Here are the steps to take.